-The funds in an IRA can be invested in just about anything -- stocks, bonds, mutual funds and certificates of deposit.
-What's distinctive about an IRA is its tax treatment.
+The funds in an IRA can be invested in just about anything – stocks, bonds, mutual funds and certificates of deposit.
+What's distinctive about an IRA is it's one of the types of tax-advantaged accounts.
 Traditional IRAs are tax-deductible the year you make your IRA contribution; you pay taxes when you withdraw the funds at retirement.
 Roth IRAs aren't deducted when you make your contribution, but you can withdraw the funds tax free when you retire.

 A CD is a savings vehicle.
 You deposit money into a CD for a set term.
 You can find CDs for anywhere from 30 days to five years or more.
 The longer the term period, the higher the interest rate on the CD.

 Adding Money to a CD

 Whether or not it's an IRA, you generally can't add to a CD during its term.
 You can purchase a new CD, though.
-There's no limit to the number of IRA CDs you can have, provided you stay under the IRS maximum contribution guidelines ($5,000 if you're under age 50, $6,000 if you're over 50.
+There's no limit to the number of IRA CDs you can have, provided you stay under the IRS maximum contribution guidelines.
+As of 2021, these limits are $6,000 if you're under age 50 and $7,000 if you're over 50.

-With a traditional IRA, you are charged an early withdrawal penalty if you're under age 59 1/2, and you're required to take out money beginning at age 70 1/2.
+With a traditional IRA, you are charged an early withdrawal penalty if you're under age 59 1/2, and you're required to take out money beginning at age 72.
 With a Roth IRA, you are charged an early withdrawal penalty if you withdraw any of the interest the CD has earned and are younger than age 59 1/2.

 CDs have a higher interest rate, typically, than a savings account or money market fund.
 CD interest rates may be lower, over time, than other investments such as stocks or mutual funds.
 You also have two sets of penalties to contend with when purchasing an IRA CD.
 There are the penalties due to it being an IRA, and the penalties for early withdrawal of a CD.